veeso/buongiorno-caffe-bot/README.md

 1. Clone this repository `git clone git@github.com:veeso/buongiorno-caffe-bot.git`
 2. Create your bot with the [Botfather](https://t.me/botfather)
 3. Get your API key
-4. Set your API key in your environment using the variable `TELEGRAM_API_KEY`
+4. Set your API key in your environment using the variable `TELOXIDE_TOKEN`
+5. Set your redis url in your environment using the variable `REDIS_URL`
-5. Set your database path in your environment using the variable `DATABASE_URI`
+6. Set your database path in your environment using the variable `DATABASE_URI`
-6. Touch the database file `touch $DATABASE_URI`
+7. Touch the database file `touch $DATABASE_URI`
-7. Run the buongiorno-caffe bot
+8. Run the buongiorno-caffe bot

 #### Deploy with heroku